starjumper30/ace-angular-hello-world/README.md

-# AceHelloWorld
+# Ace Angular Hello World

-This is an Nx workspace containing one node app using Atlassian Connect Express (ACE) framework to serve one Angular app as a Jira Plugin.
+This is an Nx workspace containing one node app using Atlassian Connect Express (ACE) framework to serve one Angular app as a Jira Service Management Add-on.
-This app is intended to be deployed to Azure App Services, using Linux and Node 14
+This app is intended to be deployed to Azure App Services, using Linux and Node 14.

 ## Writing Service Desk Add-ons